unfoldingWord/uw-content-validation/README.md

 1. Separates notices into error and warning lists based on the priority number.
 (The switch-over point is settable as an option.)
 1. Optionally drops the lowest priority notices.

 There is a second version of the function which splits into `Severe`, `Medium`, and `Low` priority lists instead.
-And a third version that leaves them as notices, but allows for a Red...Yellow colour gradient instead.
+And a third version that leaves them as notices, but allows for a Bright red...Dull red colour gradient instead.

 However, the user is, of course, free to create their own alternative version of these functions.
 This is possibly also the place to consider localisation of all the notices into different interface languages???

 Still unfinished:

+1. Publish to NPM so that the functions may be easily used by other software -- this may involve some changes to the folder structure, etc. as we only want the core functions published in this way -- not the demo code
-1. Checking of links
+1. Checking of general markdown and naked links
-1. Testing and fine-tuning of error messages (e.g., comparing with tX)
+1. Testing and fine-tuning of error messages (e.g., comparing with tX), especially suppression of false alarms
-1. Optimise various different file fetches and caches (incl. using zips)
+1. Optimise various different file fetches and caches (incl. using zips) for the demos
-1. Get error messages from BCS Grammar Check (once they adjust the code)
+1. Get error messages from BCS Grammar Check (once BCS adjusts the code)
 1. Standardise parameters according to best practise (i.e., dereferencing, etc.)
 1. Understand and standardise React stuff, e.g., e.g., withStyles, etc.
-1. Write unit tests and get them passing
+1. Write unit tests (especially for the core functions) and get them passing
-1. Check for and remove left-over (but unused) code from the copied source projects
+1. Check for and remove left-over (but unused) code from the source projects that the original code was copied from
-1. Remove all debug code and console logging
+1. Remove all debug code and console logging, and to consider possible speed and memory optimizations

 ## Functionality and Limitations